Janithmanodaya/Binomo-Bot/README.md

 2) Run the pipeline with defaults (ETH/USDT on Binance, ~60 days of data) python src/run_pipeline.py

+Or use the UI (recommended for exploration) streamlit run src/ui_app.py

 Common options (examples)
 - Change symbol: